Samuel Tenney

 Circa 1800 he commissioned a home which was built in the center of Exeter on Front Street next to the First Church, now part of the Front Street Historic District.
 It would be his primary residence in New Hampshire.
 In 1893, long after Samuel's death, the home was relocated to 65 High Street to make way for construction of a new County Courthouse.
 On November 25, 1980, the Samuel Tenney House was placed on the National Register of Historic Places listings in Rockingham County, New Hampshire.

 Tenney was elected as a Federalist to the 6th U.S. Congress to fill the vacancy caused by the resignation of William Gordon; he was reelected to the 7th, 8th, and 9th Congresses and served from December 8, 1800, to March 3, 1807.
 While in the House, he was chairman of the Committee on Revisal and Unfinished Business (Eighth and Ninth Congresses).
-Upon retiring from Congress, he continued to pursue literary, historical, and scientific studies and died in Exeter in 1816; interment was at the Winter Street Burial Ground.
+Upon retiring from Congress, he continued to pursue literary, historical, and scientific studies and died in Exeter in 1816.

 In 1788, Tenney married Tabitha Gilman (1762–1837).
 Tabitha, born in Exeter, was descended from one of New England's mainline families.
 Tabitha's father Samuel Gilman died in 1778 and it is believed she stayed at home helping to raise her six younger siblings.
 Tabitha Gilman Tenney is a notable author in early American literature.
 In 1801, while living with Samuel in Washington D.C., Tabitha wrote and published her most recognized work, Female Quixotism: Exhibited in the Romantic Opinions and Extravagant Adventure of Dorcasina Sheldon.
 Samuel and Tabitha Tenney had no children.
-Upon her 1837 death in Exeter, she too was buried at the Winter Street Burial Ground.